We all know that we need to spend less than we earn in order to build wealth.

 1) Pay off high interest debt now

-High interest credit card debt, unsecured loans, and basically anything over 6% per year needs to be paid down ASAP.
+High interest credit card debt, unsecured loans, and basically anything over 6% per year needs to be paid down right now.

 Keeping some low-interest debt like a mortgage or student debt can actually be a good thing, because it lets you save money in assets that produce a higher rate of return and start building wealth.
 But those other high interest debts need to go, so channel money aggressively into them until they’re done.

-Seriously, if you have high-interest debt, consider it an emergency work extra hours or do whatever it takes to fix that this year.
+Seriously, if you have high-interest debt, consider it an emergency and work extra hours or do whatever it takes to fix that this year.
 You’ll thank yourself later.

 2) Establish an emergency fund for liquidity